esl-epfl/x-heep/README.md

 # Compiling with Makefile

 You can compile the example applications and the platform using the Makefile.
 Type 'make help' or 'make' for more information.
+Moreover, please, check the different 'clean' commands to verify that you are using the corret one.

 ## Generate core-v-mini-mcu package